shashankg7/shashankg7/README.md

 - 👋 Hi, I’m @shashankg7
-- 👀 I’m interested in information retrieval, off-policy learning for contextual bandits, and counterfactual/unbiased learning to rank.
+- 👀 I’m interested in information retrieval, off-policy learning for search and recommendations, and reinforcement learning from human feedback for LLM post-training.
 - 📫 How to reach me: s.gupta2@uva.nl or 27392shashankgupta@gmail.com.

 <!---